inktrap/studyriffic/README.md

 # Done

 ~~~

+ x major: IE problem (either fix it or forbid IE!) (comment: could not fix in reasonable time.
+IE and edge are forbidden for now, reopen if relevant)
  x Continue button in the middle of the scale
  x 1b) Charlie-David should be one sentence (2 times)
  x new fillers for 3)